2021 Events at RIC

 Artist Talk with Rana Nazzal Hamadeh

 Join Rana Nazzal Hamadeh in conversation with Dr. Chandni Desai, Assistant Professor in the Critical Studies of Equity and Solidarity at the University of Toronto, about the multimedia exhibition 1/1000th of a Dunam, which explores Palestinian assertions of belonging through the site of soil—an epistemic space where land and belonging are imagined.
-Co-presented with the Documentary Media program, School of Image Arts, Ryerson University.
+Co-presented with the Documentary Media program, School of Image Arts, Toronto Metropolitan University (formerly Ryerson University).

 Wednesday, October 20